 Food fraud is the deliberate and intentional substitution, addition, tampering or misrepresentation of food, food ingredients or food packaging, labelling, product

 The requirements for Food Fraud are outlined in Section 23.7 (Food Fraud).
-All operations must assess potential food fraud vulnerabilities by
+Operations enrolled in certification options B, C, and D

 If an operation already has a Food Defense program in place, do they still have to follow the Food Fraud requirements?

-Food Fraud differs from Food Defense; therefore, both are expected to be considered within the CanadaGAP program.
-Both involve intentionally adulterating
+Food Fraud differs from Food Defense; therefore, both are addressed within the CanadaGAP program.
+Both involve intentionally adulterating product, but the

 What must operations do to fulfill the requirements in Section 23.6 (Allergens) of the CanadaGAP manuals?
 How will the corresponding question be marked in the Audit Checklist?
 What are some examples of potential allergens operations might need to consider?

-Every operation is required to complete the allergen section (including Form S).
-The simplest way for operations to complete the requirements
+Operations enrolled in certification options B, C, and D are required to complete the allergen section (including Form S).
+The simplest

 In some cases, employees may bring food for lunch/snacks that contain potential allergens.
 Should employees’ lunches be considered as part of the allergen assessment and included on Form S (Allergen Information – Assessment)?